h5p/h5p-memory-game/README.md

 H5P Memory Game
 ==========

-Test your users with memory games.
+Create your own memory games and test the memory of your site users with this simple yet beautiful HTML5 game.

 ## License